curlybraces/q-pipol/README.md

 7. To deploy into the server, just copy the files in the spa folder and upload them to the server.

 ## License

+The Quasar Framework is open-source software licensed under the MIT license.